amethyst/amethyst/book/src/appendices/b_migration_notes/rendy_migration.md

             &mut self,
             builder: &mut DispatcherBuilder<'a, 'b>,
         ) -> Result<(), Error> {
-            /// You can add systems that ere needed by your renderpass here Ok(())
+            // You can add systems that are needed by your renderpass here Ok(())
         }